 Located a short walk from the Embankment Station or (for the lazy) on the doorstep of the Charing Cross Station (Black Line).
 Trafalgar square is a large public space best known for tourists clambering on fountains and giant lion statues.
 The square is centred round Nelson’s Column.
 The real gem in this area is the National Gallery a free attraction and Art Gallery boasting an impressive collection of over 2,300 paintings.
 Paintings date from the 13th to 19th century.
 A great place to get lost.

 More cliched photos.
 Fish and chips under a backdrop of Tower Bridge.
 Hard to get more British.
-Again we skip on the pay in attraction here, the Tower of London, opting to again potter round the banks of the Thames.
+Again we skip on the pay-in attraction here, the Tower of London, opting to again potter around the banks of the Thames.
 A nice place to sit on park benches and enjoy a ‘bag’ of chips.
 Fish and Chips are easy to find with a number of takeaway chip shops directly opposite the entrance to the Tower of London.
 They are also quite cheap (£7.00).
 Appearing in the city background is the Gerkin building (egg, bullet etc.) and on the far banks of the Thames the new Shard building.
-You will also find souvenir shops in the area if looking to pick up tourist nick nacks.
+You will also find souvenir shops in the area if looking to pick up tourist nicknacks.

-Bayswater Station.
+We always go with the Bayswater Station (hotel list here).
 Cheap hotels, on the circle line, perfect for food and nightlife.
 A diverse and multicultural area – as is modern London.
 This visit we book the Berjaya Eden Park London which has window views of the Bayswater Station and an impressive location beside Kensington Gardens.
 Perfect for a London stopover.